 Some of the most common hostel jobs are:

-In my experience, the person working the bar was whichever staff member was closest when a guest wanted a drink, but there were some nights — and even mornings — where my mojito making skills were seriously put to the test.
+In my experience, the person working the bar was whichever staff member was closest when a guest wanted a drink, but there were some nights — and even mornings — where my mojito-making skills were seriously put to the test.
 To be a bartender working at a hostel, you don’t really need to have prior experience, you just need to be able to make a semi-passable drink and count money.

-When I was looking for a gig on World Packers, I saw plenty of ranches and villas that regularly hosted events and weddings that were looking for reputable servers and planners.
+When I was looking for a gig on Worldpackers, I saw plenty of ranches and villas that regularly hosted events and weddings that had gigs available.

+Fun story — the same hour I got to Granada to begin my hostel position, I was taken on a guided tour through the old town.
 Then, the next day, I was expected to lead that same tour.
 I was SO lost and tried my best to remember tidbits of info from the night before, but I can only imagine what it would have been like to be a guest on that tour with me.

 So yes, regardless of your knowledge of the city you find yourself working in, you just might find yourself giving a guided walking tour.